GenomicsAotearoa/shell-for-bioinformatics/workshop_material/4_inspectmanipluate.md

-# Inspecting and Manipulating Text Data with Unix Tools
+# Inspecting and Manipulating Text Data with Unix Tools - Part 1

 * Do not remove this line (it will not be displayed) {:toc}